girlwithglasses/IMG-ProPortal/proportal/README.md

 Some modules may need to be installed by hand, including `DBD::Oracle` (for installations not using Oracle databases, this should not be an issue).

 ### Apache ###

+You will need to have `mod_rewrite`, `mod_proxy`, and `mod_expires` enabled in your Apache config file (usually /private/etc/apache2/httpd.conf); find the lines

+	LoadModule proxy_module libexec/apache2/mod_proxy.so

+	LoadModule expires_module libexec/apache2/mod_expires.so

+	LoadModule rewrite_module libexec/apache2/mod_rewrite.so

+and make sure that they are uncommented.

+On MacOS X, you can drop sample_server.conf into /private/etc/apache2/other/ and make sure that the line

+	Include /private/etc/apache2/other/

+is uncommented in your main apache config file.
+Restart the server to activate the new server configuration using the command

+	sudo apachectl -k restart

 ### Other software ###